"Woman, child, man and wife, the best love to have is the love of life"

 Sending My Love - slow

-THis Little Boy
+This Little Boy

 The New Rising Sun"

 Plenty of songs in his mind for the album, so one can see that this "First Rays" album is only an approximation of what Jimi might have actually released.
 He had even considered putting out a triple album of the material to be titled "People, Hell And Angels", though one imagines that his management and record companies would have found that hard to market seeing that the fans had been waiting nearly two years for a new album.
+In an interview (on August 28th for The Sunday Mirror) he said "After the next album, there'll be a double album".
+So a single album, followed by a double!

 It makes you wonder if the mysterious "Electric Lady - slow" was this in fact "Pali Gap".
 On the tape box for that stunning instrumental was simply written "slow part".